Cave City, Kentucky: Political

 Cave City is governed by a mayor and an elected city council.
 The current mayor (As of 2016) is Dwayne Hatcher.
 Previous mayor Bob Hunt attracted attention by casting the tie-breaking vote against an ordinance considered by the council, which would have banned the use of tobacco in public places.
 (The region around Cave City is one of the largest tobacco-producing areas in the world.)

 Liquor in Cave City

 On November 8, 2005, Cave City voters passed a Liquor-by-the-Drink referendum that for the first time in over 50 years allowed alcohol to be served in restaurants that met certain qualifications.
-The Sahara Steakhouse was the first restaurant in Cave City to obtain a license to sell alcoholic beverages in the city limits a year after it was made legal.
-El Mazatlan, a Mexican restaurant, now has a license as well.
-Sahara Steakhouse has since ceased alcohol sales due to the excessive cost of liability insurance.

 On July 22, 2014, Cave City voters approved full retail sales of packaged alcohol.
 An ordinance governing package sales was approved by the city council in September 2014, with license fees to be set in October.
 Sales began several months later, after state-mandated waiting periods and issuance of initial licenses.